bioCKO/Exo70/README.md

 ![alt text](figures/Exo70F1_phylogeny_v1.png "Exo70F1 phylogenetic tree using OsExo70F3 as outgroup")

 Next, we expanded the analysis to include the PACMAD clade species *Sorghum bicolor*, *Setaria italica*, and *Zea mays*, and distantly related monocots *Musa acuminata* and *Spirodela polyrhiza*.
 Exo70 proteins were identified using the Pfam identifier PF03081 and used to performed a multiple sequence alignment using MUSCLE.
-Manually curation was used to correct the alignment of full length Exo70 proteins, either by extracting the Exo70 domain from NB-LRRs or removal of small fragmented Exo70 proteins (**Table X**).
+Manually curation was used to correct the alignment of full length Exo70 proteins, either by extracting the Exo70 domain from NB-LRRs or removal of small fragmented Exo70 proteins (**Table 9**).
 ScExo70 was added to the alignment as an outgroup.

-**Table X.** Monocot full length Exo70 domain containing proteins that were manually curated.
+**Table 9.** Monocot full length Exo70 domain containing proteins that were manually curated.

 |Identifier        |Curation comments                       |
 |:----------------:|:---------------------------------------|